Youssef93/fast-clean/README.md

 ### Options

 Options is an object that allows you to choose what filters you want to add to the module.
-Currently we have the `nullCleaner` only.
-We will proceed to add different filters step by step carefully because we want to keep what is [unique](#what-makes-this-module-unique) about our module.

 - `nullCleaner` : remove null values (defaults to `false`)
 - `emptyArraysCleaner` : removes empty arrays (defaults to `true`)